Skunder Boghossian

-Alexander "Skunder" Boghossian (July 22, 1937 – May 4, 2003) was an Ethiopian-Armenian painter and art teacher.
+Alexander "Skunder" Boghossian (July 22, 1937 – May 4, 2003) was an Ethiopian painter and art teacher.
 He spent much of his life living and working in the United States.
 He was one of the first, and by far the most acclaimed, contemporary Black artists from the African continent to gain international attention.

 Early life

-Boghossian was born on July 22, 1937, in Addis Ababa, the capital city of Ethiopia, one and half years after the Second Italo-Abyssinian War.
+Boghossian was born on July 22, 1937, in Addis Ababa, the capital city of Ethiopia, a year and a half after the Second Italo-Abyssinian War.
 His mother, Weizero Tsedale Wolde Tekle, was Ethiopian.
 His father, Kosrof Gorgorios Boghossian, was a colonel in the Kebur Zabagna (Imperial Bodyguard) and of Armenian descent.
 Boghossian also has a sister, Aster Boghossian, and a half brother, Mulugeta Kassa.

 Boghossian's father was active in the resistance against the Italian occupation and was imprisoned for seven years when Boghossian was one year old.
-His mother had set up a new life apart her children and although both he and his sister Aster (Esther) visited their mother frequently, they were raised in the home of their father's brother Kathig Boghassian.
+His mother had set up a new life apart her children and although both he and his sister Aster (Esther) visited their mother frequently, they were raised in the home of their uncle Kathig Boghassian.
 Kathig, who was serving as the Assistant Minister of Agriculture, together with other uncles and aunts brought them up during their father's imprisonment.

-He attended a traditional Kes Timhert Betoch kindergarten where he was taught the Ge'ez script.
-In primary and secondary school, he was taught by both Ethiopian and foreign tutors and become fluent in Amharic, Armenian, English, and French.
+He attended a traditional kindergarten where he was taught the Ge'ez script.
+In primary and secondary school, he was taught by both Ethiopian and foreign tutors and became fluent in Amharic, Armenian, English, and French.
 He studied art informally at the Teferi Mekonnen School.
 He also studied under Stanislaw Chojnacki, a historian of Ethiopian art and watercolor painter.
 French Canadian philosopher and painter, Jacques Goudbet, also influenced Boghossian, allowing him to create paintings without them feeling forced.

 As a teenager, an African American neighbor and family friend, Larry Erskine not only gave him his first feedback on his drawings, but introduced him to jazz through Voice of America, and throughout his life jazz was often playing in the background as he worked on paintings.
 He claimed jazz to be "a very heavy movement of the twentieth century.
 It is not one person; it is not one thought, it is a combination of geniuses... the constant modulation of concepts... it is the one thing we have, black folks, as artists...".

 Personal life

-Boghossian met Marily Pryce in Paris, 1964, while she was studying cinematography.
+Boghossian met Marilyn Pryce in Paris, 1964, while she was studying cinematography.
 They were married in Tuskegee, Alabama, Pryce's hometown, but the marriage later ended in divorce.
 He had two children, Aida Mariam and Edward Addisu, a sister, and four grandchildren.